Motion Sickness

 What is motion sickness?

-A common problem that occurs when conflicting signals are sent to the brain by the senses.
+Motion sickness is a common problem that occurs when conflicting signals are sent to the brain by the sensory systems.

 What causes motion sickness?